jupyter-on-openshift/lab-jupyter-notebooks-01/raneto/content/index.md

 ExitSign: Modules Available
 ---

+The [Project Jupyter](https://jupyter.org/) site describes Jupyter Notebooks as:

-The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+> an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

 ![Jupyter Notebooks](jupyterpreview.png)